fnplus/project-RFID-reader/README.md

 ![Passive RFID Tag](https://www.cytron.io/image/cache/catalog/products/RFID-TAG-125-CH/RFID-TAG-125-CH-0-1-1-800x800.jpg)

 ## Aim
-The aim of this project is to create an app with the following capabilities.
+The aim of this project is to create an app with the following capabilities:
-1.> Detect and retrieve the ID number from a RFID tag.
+1. Detect and retrieve the ID number from a RFID tag.
-2.> Match the ID with the database of Geek Information.
+2. Match the ID with the database of Geek Information.
-3.> Display his/her name and mark her present in that event.
+3. Display his/her name and mark her present in that event.